NOAA-OWP/topmodel/docs/BMI_ADAPTION.md

 ## Summary of Changes
 Alterations to source code were necessary for Topmodel BMI extension.
 However, the development was pursued in such a manner that minimum adjustments were made and moreso, that model code would be recognizable by its original author.
+Most code changes are commented with `// BMI Adaption:` so they are easily searchable.

 ### Include Header File
 All variable declarations and function prototypes (lines 153-222 in [source code](../refs/original_code_c/tmod9502.c#L153)) were separated into a header file `topmodel.h` for convenience.